When Somebody Dies in Connecticut:

 The first thought may be: Dad had a will, we must go to probate court.
 An alternative thought may be: everything was joint (or in the living trust), so there is nothing to do, we don't have to go to probate court.
 In each case, it isn't so simple.

 True, CT law requires that anyone with custody of a person's original last will and testament take that will to the probate court for the town where the person resided (check this link for the correct court location).
 If you think probate may not be required, or if you aren't sure, you can file the will with a simple form, "PC-211" (download PDF), and a death certificate with the Social Security number blacked out.
-The court wants the original will, not a copy (if an exception applies, you need an attorney).
-Keep a copy, of course.
+The court wants the original will, not a copy (if all you have is a copy, but you want it filed, you need an attorney).
+Keep a photocopy of what you file, of course.

 What if the person died owning something, but not real estate and not worth as much as $40,000?
 (Not counting the things that passed by beneficiary designation, joint ownership, etc.)